A true passion project: the 306 D dropside lorry

 More than 40 years ago, Frank Steele purchased a 306 D. The British enthusiast has invested a lot of time and money in restoring it.
 The investment has paid off: today the orange dropside lorry drives up and down the coast of England.

 The 306 D creates a sense of nostalgia

 Frank Steele rests his right arm on the window sill.
-The window of his van is wound down, letting in the gentle sea breeze.
+The window of his van is opened, letting in the gentle sea breeze.
 Frank cruises along the coastal road in Wirral near Liverpool.
 His adult daughter sits next to him.
 She is reminiscing about old memories.
 The evening sun bathes the English coastline in a warm light, creating the perfect atmosphere.
 Father and daughter talk about old times, reminisce about driving to school together on rainy days, when Frank’s daughter was a young child.
 The Mercedes-Benz 306 D dropside lorry that Frank purchased in 1974 has always been their loyal companion.
 He used it for 19 years until the wear and tear became too much.
 Restoration initially seemed impossible because the 306 D and the necessary spare parts were simply too rare.

 Restoring my 306 D is a bit like marrying your ‘one true love’ that you want to stay with for the rest of your life.